 Things to do in Santa Marta city Colombia

 The colonial center of Santa Marta is worth a visit.
-It’s nice to walk through the old colonial streets with the many coloured houses and observe daily life.
+It is nice to walk through the old colonial streets with the many coloured houses and observe daily life.
 The architecture is beautiful, it reminds me to the outskirts of Havana, only in a more luxurious way.
-You will also find some very cool streetart.
+There is also some very cool streetart to observe.

 Parque de los Novios (the park of the lovers) is a lovely square.
 Have a drink at one of the terraces or choose a bench and have a chat with the locals.
 Salsa lessons are often given on weekends.